 The racket/flonum library provides flonum-specific operations, and combinations of flonum operations allow the JIT compiler to generate code that avoids boxing and unboxing intermediate results.
 Besides results within immediate combinations, flonum-specific results that are bound with let and consumed by a later flonum-specific operation are unboxed within temporary storage.
+Unboxing applies most reliably to uses of a flonum-specific operation with two arguments.
 Finally, the compiler can detect some flonum-valued loop accumulators and avoid boxing of the accumulator.
 The bytecode decompiler (see raco decompile: Decompiling Bytecode) annotates combinations where the JIT can avoid boxes with #%flonum, #%as-flonum, and #%from-flonum.

-Unboxing of local bindings and accumualtors is not supported by the JIT for PowerPC.
+Unboxing of local bindings and accumulators is not supported by the JIT for PowerPC.